Byasar3/Cheat_sheet/Cheat_sheet_info.md

 GitHub is a hosting and sharing service for Git repositories.
 It is ☁️ based.

 - First make a repository on GitHub:
->Profile -> Your repositories -> New -> Add name -> Create
+>Profile -> Your Repositories -> New -> Add name -> Create Repository
-- Then copy the code 'push an existing repository from the command line'
+- Then copy the code 'push an existing repository from the command line' **make sure its SSH**

 ![image of example of code to copy](GitHub_SSH_code_eg.png)
+- Paste this code into termninal of VScode, this should connect the local Git file to GitHub.
+- To then publish in GitHub, run the command `git push`

+## Markdown